Fundraising is not one conversation. It is a hundred tiny actions done consistently.

 Saved views (work from these)

-- Today’s Next Steps (Next Step = today or past due)
+- Today’s Next Steps (Next Step is today or past due)

 - Awaiting Intro (Warm Intro Pending)